The-Normal-One1/Leaderboard/README.md

 # Leaderboard

 > This is Leaderboard.
+The template serves for saving game scores and sorting it by the highest ones using API.
 Please be my guest to read all my work.

 ## Built With